Anastasia-front/Keyboard_analytics/README.md

 DB_NAME,
 FRONT_BASE_URL,
 PORT)
+- For Railway:
   - Generate domain : click on project in dashboard -> go to Settings tab -> Networking section -> Generate domain (you get like name_of_project-environment.up.railway.app)
+- For Render:
+  - Copy domain : click on project in dashboard -> at the top of project info copy autogenerated domain name (you get like name_of_project.onrender.com)

 ### Deploy frontend on Vercel
 ---